French philosophy: Poincaré

-Henri Poincaré (1854–1912) had philosophical views opposite to those of Bertrand Russell and Gottlob Frege, who believed that mathematics was a branch of logic.
-Poincaré strongly disagreed, claiming that intuition was the life of mathematics; he gives an interesting point of view in his book Science and Hypothesis.
+Henri Poincaré (1854–1912) had views on the philosophy of mathematics opposite to those of logicists like Louis Couturat (1868–1914), who believed that mathematics was a branch of logic.
+Poincaré strongly disagreed, claiming intuition was the life of mathematics, known as pre-intuitionism or conventionalism.
+He held the same view for science, found in the book Science and Hypothesis (1902). Édouard Le Roy (1870–1954) held views similar to Poincaré.